Acetic anhydride: Legal status

-Because of its use for the synthesis of heroin by the diacetylation of morphine, acetic anhydride is listed as a U.S. DEA List II precursor, and restricted in many other countries.
+Because of its use for the synthesis of heroin by the diacetylation of morphine, acetic anhydride is listed as a U.S. DEA List II precursor and is restricted in many other countries.

 Safety

-Acetic anhydride is an irritant and combustible liquid; it is highly corrosive to skin and any direct contact will result in severe burns.
+Acetic anhydride is an irritant and combustible liquid; it is highly corrosive to skin and any direct contact will result in burns.
 Because of its reactivity toward water and alcohol, foam or carbon dioxide are preferred for fire suppression.
 The vapour of acetic anhydride is harmful.